 Lord Strathcona made a donation of £10,000 to the Regimental funds for the King’s Colonials to finance the change of name and the adoption of new uniforms and badges for the King Edward’s Horse

 King George V became Colonel in Chief of the 4th County of London Yeomanry, King Edward's Horse (the King's Overseas Dominions Regiment on 2nd September 1910.

 The Regimental Headquarters was at Grove House, Holywood Road in Fulham and moved to the Duke of York’s Headquarters, King’s Road, Chelsea in 1911.

 In 1912, ‘A’ Squadron was broken up and the Liverpool Troop under Major Pearch became ‘A’ Squadron in its entirety, while the original two Troops of ‘A’ Squadron were transferred to ‘D’ Squadron.
-It is reported that recruitment in Liverpool became so brisk that the change was inevitable.Figure 12: A parade attendance slip for a troop of 'B' Squadron of the King Edward's Horse.
+It is reported that recruitment in Liverpool became so brisk that the change was inevitable.Figure 12: An unused parade attendance slip for the 1st Troop of 'B' Squadron of the King Edward's Horse.